All Episodes

 Freedom of speech, you know what can be painful.

-But it is when you have a public job, you accept, and especially if you give strong opinions that people are going to have strong opinions about you.
+But it is when you have a public job, you accept, and especially if you give strong opinions, that people are going to have strong opinions about you.

-I have been lied about, I have been slandered, I have been smeared, my character besmirched, false things said, narratives, et cetera, et cetera.
+My character besmirched, false things said, narratives, et cetera, et cetera.

-Um, but I uh I made that choice in my life that I knew that that went with the territory, and I accept it.
+But I made that choice in my life that I knew that that went with the territory, and I accept it.

 And I've spread horrible things about me.

-But for good, honest people that have no interest in being the public eye for frankly all the right reasons.
+But for good, honest people that have no interest in being the public eye for frankly all the right reasons, trust me, anonymity is something that you can't even put a price on.

-And for groups of people to be slandered and smeared or to give people a forum to say things that you don't even uh agree with or like is not unhealthy.
+And for groups of people to be slandered and smeared or to give people a forum to say things that you don't even agree with or like is not unhealthy.

-And if I go on social media, just like the old message board days, and I see horrible things written about me, lies about me, funny memes about me, whatever it happens to be, okay.
+And if I go on social media, just like the old message board days, and I see horrible things written about me, lies about me, funny memes about me, whatever it happens to be, okay, this is my chosen career.

 You're just going to.